MobilityData/gtfs-validator/docs/CONTRIBUTING.md

 ## How to run tests locally
 This project includes unit and end-to-end tests in order to:
 1. Verify the implementation behaves as expected in tests as well as on real data
-1. Make sure any new implementation does not involuntarily break existing code
+1. Make sure any new code does not break existing code

-### Unitary tests
 Run the following command at the root of the project to run Java tests:

 ```
 $ ./gradlew test
 ```

-### End to end tests
-The behavior of the validator can be tested on existing datasets: instructions to proceed are available in our [end-to-end testing guide](/docs/END_TO_END.md)
+### Locally run GitHub Actions
+We use GitHub Actions to build the project and test on datasets.
+You can run these tools locally by following our [end-to-end testing guide](/docs/END_TO_END.md)